Introduction to machinery safety

 Preventing access to dangerous parts

-• Use fixed guards (for example secured with screws or nuts and bolts) to enclose the dangerous parts, whenever practical.
-Use the best material for these guards – plastic may be easy to see through but can easily be damaged.
-Where you use wire mesh or similar materials, make sure the holes are not large enough to allow access to moving parts
+Use the best material for these guards – plastic may be easy to see through but can be damaged easily.
+Where you use wire mesh or similar materials, make sure the holes are not large enough to allow access to moving parts.

-• If fixed guards are not practical, use other methods, like interlocking the guard so the machine cannot start before the guard is closed and it cannot be opened while the machine is still moving.
-In some cases, trip systems such as photoelectric devices, pressure-sensitive mats or automatic guards may be used if other guards are not practical
+1. If fixed guards are not practical, use other methods, like interlocking the guard so the machine cannot start before the guard is closed and it cannot be opened while the machine is still moving.

 Other control measures